 There will be days when you feel sad; when you feel amazing; when you miss your ex, and perhaps days when you’ll want to run them over.
 Such is the life cycle of the neurochemicals coursing through your brain after a breakup as the oldest part of your brain tries to make sense of tragedy.

-Understand that during these first few weeks your mind will feel all over the place, but with the right ‘infrastructure’ in place, you’ll be able to navigate it better.
 Among other coaching tools, meditation and mantras are actually really great ways to help get your mind right.
 Like walking over the same track on a field of grass, meditating & mantras help reinforce positive thinking in your brain pathways making them stronger.
 They also help calm the stress hormone (cortisol) to make you feel better and think clearly.

 11. Have a breakup party

+Your breakup party doesn't need to be extravagant, as long as the most significant people in your life are there.
 If you're worried about the budget, you don't have to splurge for this.
-You can prepare a simple setup at home and invite your closest friends and family.
+You can just prepare a simple dinner at home and invite your closest friends and family.
 Some of them might even chip in!
-If you don't want your kids to see you wasted, you can do it at a friend's place and get a sitter (or your Mum, or a neighbour) to look after your little one.

 12. Time doesn’t heal; Practice does!